Pack Smart: Essentials for Backpacking Trip

 Wrap your sleeping bag and quilt in a trash bag or waterproof stuff sack.
 Keeping this dry will help keep you warm on the trail.

 PRO NOTE!
 Bear cans are heavy and bulky.
 Be judicious with how much food you bring, knowing you’ll be carrying it all on your back including trash created during the hike.
-Ursacks are easier to manage in backpacks, less bulky and allowed for many Colorado hikes.
+Ursacks are easier to manage in backpacks, less bulky and allowed on many Colorado backpacking trails.

 Keep your rain jacket, hats/gloves and extra layer easily accessible.
 Pack in a large garbage bag or waterproof sack to ensure they stay dry when sudden rain hits.